Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - High Pressure Processing (HPP) – This technology uses high isostatic pressure on retail-packed products.
 It is suitable for packed fruit juices as it preserves more nutrients than heat pasteurisation.
 A disadvantage is that the product must be retail-packed, which is not common in the overseas juice trade.
 Another disadvantage is that the products require cold storage.

-- Mechanical Vapour Recompression (MVR) – This technology is useful specifically in the production of concentrated juices, as it can save more than 50% energy compared to common evaporation methods.
+- Mechanical Vapour Recompression (MVR) – This technology is specifically useful for the production of concentrated juices, as it can save more than 50% energy compared to common evaporation methods.

 - Pulsed Electric Fields (PEF) – This technology uses short electricity pulses for microbial inactivation.
 It could be suitable for different types of processed fruits and vegetables, as nutrients are better preserved.